bonitasoft/bonita-doc/md/widget-properties.md

 ## Migrate a page from 7.0.0 and 7.0.1

-In Bonita BPM 7.0, property values were all dynamic.
+In Bonita 7.0, property values were all dynamic.
 Pages and forms that were created with 7.0 and are already deployed will continue to work with 7.1\.
-You should note that when you import a 7.0.0 or 7.0.1 page or form into 7.0.x later versions or the 7.1 Bonita BPM Studio or UI designer, widgets properties stay dynamic.
+You should note that when you import a 7.0.0 or 7.0.1 page or form into 7.0.x later versions or the 7.1 Bonita Studio or UI designer, widgets properties stay dynamic.